ZiweiZhang0304/Surprise_EFPM/README.md

 4. Obtain selected edges for the EFPM as positive and negative masks.
 5. Apply EFPM masks to external dataset and calculate EFPM strength time series.
    - To test external generalizability of the EFPM, you can then select a statistical method to assess the relationship between the EFPM strength time series and the time series of the behavioral variable of interest for your own research question.

+The scripts were written, run, and tested in matlab 2021b.
+No non-standard hardware is required.
+Normal install